 Fully implementing Pennsylvania's Clean Water Blueprint will result in an increase in the value of natural benefits, such as reduced flooding and more productive farms, by about $6.2 billion annually.

 The DEP is accepting public comment on the draft Phase 3 WIP until June 7 and will submit the final version to the Chesapeake Bay Program Partnership on Aug.
-9.
+9. Take action now and urge your state senator and representative to support the Pennsylvania Clean Water Blueprint by investing in critical clean water programs.

 What Pennsylvania's Blueprint looks like in your community